-I am a Research Assistant Professor in the Department of Industrial Engineering at Clemson University.
+I am a Assistant Professor at Clemson University with Joint appointments in the Department of Civil Engineering and Department of Industrial Engineering.
 I also direct the technology operations of the Clemson University Center for Workforce Development.I received my PhD in Industrial Engineering (Human Factors) from Clemson University in December 2013.
 My research covers the entire spectrum of system design: from identifying the user needs to designing and developing interfaces that inform and motivate user behavior and empirically evaluating the efficacy of these interventions.
 My recently completed dissertation explored how anecdotal information influences a healthcare consumer’s decision-making process, including the development and empirical evaluation of interface designs to support the decision making process when inaccurate anecdotal information is provided to the consumers.
 My earlier work focused on developing and evaluating interfaces for computer security.
 I have also developed virtual reality-based interfaces to support engineering education and remote usability testing.
-At Clemson, I was advised by Dr. Joel S. Greenstein.
 My work has been published in several scientific peer-reviewed publications in many top venues including ACM CHI, HFES and Joint Summits on Translational Science garnering three best paper nominations (CHI’12, HFES’13, Clinical Research Informatics’13).
 Please see my publications page for more details.

 You may access my research portfolio here.